Achinui/terraform-up-and-running-code/README.md

-# Terraform: Up & Running Code
+# Terraform: Up & Running Code for me

-This repo contains the code samples for the book *[Terraform: Up and Running](http://www.terraformupandrunning.com)*, by [Yevgeniy Brikman](http://www.ybrikman.com).
+This repo contains the code samples for my book *[Terraform: Up and Running](http://www.terraformupandrunning.com)*, by [Yevgeniy Brikman](http://www.ybrikman.com).

-## Looking for the 1st, 2nd, or 3rd edition?
+## Looking for the 1st and 2nd edition?

 *Terraform: Up & Running* is now on its **3rd edition**; all the code in `master` is for this edition.
 If you're looking for code examples for other editions, please see the following branches: